gitlabhq/gitlabhq/doc/user/project/issue_board.md

 which means the system has no way of populating them automatically.
 It'll be the users' job to add individual issues to them.

-## Adding a new list
+## Creating a new list

-Add a new list by clicking on the **Add new list** button at the upper right corner of the Issue Board.
+Create a new list by clicking on the **Create new list** button at the upper right corner of the Issue Board.

 ![Issue Board welcome message](img/issue_board_add_list.png)